 Here’s a funny and mistaken first level though, followed by its more astute 2nd level counterpart.

-2nd level: LinkedIn’s biggest opportunity lies in the growth of an opportunity few see.
+LinkedIn’s biggest opportunity lies in the growth of an opportunity few see.
 They will eventually fully exploit it and the multiple will shrink.

 The LinkedIn opportunity I’m bullish on is their involvement with the recruitment services sector, yep—7% unemployment and all.